- Places to Explore

 - Fodor's Choice

-Like other Victorian seaside towns such as Margate and Ramsgate on this stretch of coast, Broadstairs was once the playground of vacationing Londoners.
-Today grand 19th-century houses line the waterfront.
+Like other Victorian seaside towns such as Margate and Ramsgate, Broadstairs was once the playground of vacationing Londoners, and grand 19th-century houses line the waterfront.
 In the off-season Broadstairs is peaceful, but day-trippers pack the town in July and August.

 Broadstairs at a Glance

 Elsewhere in The Southeast

 Fodor's Trip Planning Ideas